 Working on the Sound

-One of my favorite ways to work on any sounds is with books.
+One of my favorite engaging and fun ways to work on any sounds is with books.
 Below is a list of several different books that I have used with children during therapy sessions to work on the letter /n/.